Here are some tips to help you make the most of Giving Tuesday.

 Make sure to use the movement's hashtag, #GivingTuesday, across all of your social platforms.
 Tell people how you will be involved this year to inspire them to follow suit.
 Provide clear instructions on how to help out.
 By sharing updates throughout the process, you will generate buzz and spread generosity – the true goal of the movement.

 Key takeaway: You can run Giving Tuesday campaigns by involving your employees, starting a fundraiser on Facebook and reaching out to supporters for donations.

 Giving Tuesday is just the start

-Corporate social responsibility is more than rallying your employees to contribute to a cause one day a year.
-It is a practice of ethical behavior that should be practiced year-round, whether you're engaging in volunteer efforts or producing sustainable products.
+Corporate social responsibility means more than rallying your employees to contribute to a cause one day a year.
+It is a standard of ethical behavior that your business should practice year-round, whether that means engaging in volunteer efforts or making sustainable products.
 But if you don't know where to start with year-round habits, Giving Tuesday could be the inspiration you need.

-"Giving on Giving Tuesday is the point of the day's namesake," said Lundy.
+"Giving on Giving Tuesday is the point of the day's namesake," Lundy said.
 "It's a day to think less about oneself and more about others, to remind us of the spirit of the community and the benefits of connecting ourselves with cause."

 Key takeaway: Giving Tuesday is a great time to get involved and spread love, but your efforts and social responsibility should extend well beyond the holiday.

 Sammi Caramela, Nicole Fallon and Adam C. Uzialko contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.